-I’ve found that putting the bowl out and putting the oatmeal in it helped me in two ways.
-First, it allowed me to streamline my breakfast preparation, and, second, it led to better choices.
-Since the oatmeal was already out, I choose to eat it over a highly caloric cereal or grabbing a quick and easy granola bar.
+I’ve found that putting the bowl out and filling it with dry oats helps me in two ways.
+First, it allows me to streamline my breakfast preparation, and, second, it leads to better choices.
+Since the oatmeal is already out, I choose to eat it over an unhealthy cereal or grabbing a quick and easy granola bar.

 The other thing I do in the evening is to fill my coffeemaker with grounds and water.
 That way, all I have to do is turn it on.
-I’m hoping to upgrade to a coffee machine with a timer in the future, but that will have to wait until we have more counter space than what’s available in our current apartment.
+(Although I’m hoping to upgrade to a coffee machine with a timer in the future, that will have to wait until we have more counter space than what’s available in our current apartment.)

 These are small things, but I’m nearly incoherent in the morning.
-So, I tend to make dietary choices on impulse rather than with intentionality, and like many others, I can’t enjoy my morning without a good cup of joe.
+So, I tend to make dietary choices on impulse rather than intentionality, and like many others, I can’t enjoy my morning without a good cup of joe.
 Thus, it’s nice to just press a button to start the brew.

-It doesn’t always work that way, but I find that by preparing the night before makes my morning go a whole lot more smoothly.
+It doesn’t always work out that way but preparing the night before increases the chances that mornings go smoothly.

 photo: Isaac Benhesed